Shining Light on Saturated Gluons

 Photon-Induced Processes

-Before the EIC, photon-induced processes at high energies are available at the LHC in ultra-peripheral collisions that we use to extract, for the first time, the effect of non-linear dynamics on the nuclear high-energy structure at NLO accuracy.
+Before the EIC, photon-induced processes at high energies are available at the LHC in ultra-peripheral collisions.
+We use these processes to extract, for the first time, the effect of non-linear dynamics on the nuclear high-energy structure at NLO accuracy.

 The fundamentally important results are applied to develop a new description for the initial condition of heavy ion collisions where Quark Gluon Plasma (QGP) is produced.
 We determine the effect of NLO initial state description on the extraction of fundamental QGP properties and quantify the synergies between the LHC heavy ion program and future EIC.